FreddieHong19/Open5x/README.md

 # Update

-So far Open5x hardware has been iterated and implemented onto various FDM 3D printers such as Prusai3, Voron and E3D's toolchanger system.
+So far, Open5x hardware has been iterated and implemented onto various FDM 3D printers such as Prusai3, Voron and E3D's toolchanger system.
-This conversion system require some of the off the shelf components and 3D printed parts.
-All of the required parts are listed in this repository.
+This conversion system requires some of the off-the-shelf components and 3D-printed parts.
+All of the necessary parts are listed in this repository.

 -------